 Candidate's portfolio of research/scholarship demonstrates national and/or international reputation and leadership within one's field.
-Candidate demonstrates persistent, significant, enduring, impactful scholarship as measured primarily by a significant publication record, and sustained, major extramural funding.
+Candidate demonstrates persistent, significant, enduring, impactful scholarship as measured primarily by a significant publication record, and their field and to contribute at the level of an independent investigator.
+Expectations for authorship and grant funding should be appropriately modified for contributions to team science.